iphyer/data-science-from-scratch_zh/chapters/Chapter_06_Probability.md

     else: return 1  # uniform random is always less than 1

 ```
+Figure

 ## The Normal Distribution
+The normal distribution is the king of distributions.
+It is the classic bell curve–shaped distribution and is completely determined by two parameters: its mean μ (mu) and its standard deviation σ (sigma).
+The mean indicates where the bell is centered, and the standard deviation how “wide” it is.
 ## The Central Limit Theorem
 ## For Further Exploration